 Menhaden oil – Although some of the fish oil produced is used in Idaho rainbow trout farms, most is exported to Europe and Canada for use as aqua cultured salmon feed.

 Most of the rest that is used domestically goes into pharmaceutical and over-the-counter fish oil capsules.
 Although the use of menhaden oil in human foods, such as margarine and cooking oils was approved in the U.S. in 1997, no Gulf of Mexico menhaden oil presently goes to making these products.

 Fishing for pogie bait fish

 As day breaks, Capt.
 Troy and his crew head offshore a short distance from Venice, La. to where these “pogie balls” are popping up out of the water.
 According to Capt.
 Troy, the monster-sized Wahoo weighing up to 120 lbs. can be caught about 20 to 80 ft. around the oil rigs where they gather ready to ambush the pogie bait fish.

 “Big Yellowfin tuna weighing up to 250 lbs. also migrate here during this time of year to have a feeding frenzy on these pogie balls,” said Capt.
 Troy.

-To catch monster-sized fish, January, February, March and April are considered to be the best time of year, and pogies are considered to be the best choice of bait.
+If you’re looking to catch monster-sized fish in the Gulf of Mexico, January, February, March and April are considered to be the best times of the year.
+And pogies are considered to be the best choice of Louisiana bait fish.

-For on-line booking with Louisiana Offshore Fishing Charters, go to captaintroywetzel.com or call 504.701.3474 for more information
+Visit our website to learn more about booking with Louisiana Offshore Fishing Charters or call 504.701.3474 for more information.